TatianaFischer/labecommerce/README.md

 # Labecommerce
 ## It is a front-end project, it simulates a simple e-commerce.
-<p> Project developed in group in the Labenu course.
-By Tatiana Fischer, Israel cavalcanti e Lourenço Passos </p>
+<p> Project developed in group in the Labenu course in May 2020.  </p>
+<p> By Tatiana Fischer, Israel cavalcanti e Lourenço Passos </p>